Raging 5-alarm blaze rips through cluster of commercial, residential buildings in Quincy

 QUINCY, MASS.
 (WHDH) - Dozens of firefighters in Quincy battled a massive five-alarm blaze that ripped through a cluster of commercial, residential, and mixed-use buildings near Wollaston Station on Tuesday morning.

-The blaze on Newport Avenue was reported at about 9:30 a.m., prompting a massive emergency response.
+The fire on Newport Avenue was reported at about 9:30 a.m., prompting a massive emergency response.

 Video from Sky7 HD showed heavy flames shooting from the top of the buildings and thick smoke overtaking the area.

 At least one building collapsed into a pile of rubble.
-The other buildings, including a produce shop and clothing store, were badly burned.
+The other buildings, including a produce shop and clothing store, were severely damaged.

 One firefighter suffered a minor hand injury during the battle.
 No other injuries were reported.